Bilik-fr/flutter_floc/README.md

 [formz](https://pub.dev/packages/formz) is a package providing a low-level API to manage an input state.

 [flutter_form_bloc](https://pub.dev/packages/flutter_form_bloc) is a package providing a high-level API to manage a form, with validations etc...
-The thing is, [flutter_form_bloc](https://pub.dev/packages/flutter_form_bloc) [is not maintained anymore](https://github.com/GiancarloCode/form_bloc/issues/192) and is lacking of some functionality, one of them is testing.
+The thing is, [flutter_form_bloc](https://pub.dev/packages/flutter_form_bloc) is lacking of some functionality, one of them is testing.

 We actually needed a strong and testable form manager and we love [bloc](https://github.com/felangel/bloc).
 For this reason we created our own based on what [flutter_form_bloc](https://pub.dev/packages/flutter_form_bloc) did.